DigiMatChem/paper-grueneisen-model-for-argyrodites/thermal_transport_properties/README.md

 ---

 ## Grüneisen Parameter
+Grüneisen parameter raw data are provided in [ZENODO](https://zenodo.org/uploads/17399976).
+This directory includes all necessary files to generate the gruneisen_mesh.yaml file using the provided script `run_gru_mesh.sh` (located in each respective argyrodite folder).
+The resulting files are subsequently used to compute the average Grüneisen parameter and produce related plots.

 - Use the provided `phonon.yml` file to create a Python environment and install all necessary dependencies.
 - `Grüneisen_parameter.ipynb`: example notebook for calculating the Grüneisen parameters using **pymatgen**.